JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 Sometimes we do this when we want to publish a solid public interface but we aren't quite done noodling around with functions to solve a problem or we have different versions for different hardware or software platforms.
-In my case, I've written a I/O intensive function that reads eight bytes at a time from the source stream to decode one byte to write to the destination stream.
+In this case, I've written a I/O intensive function that reads eight bytes at a time from the source stream to decode one byte to write to the destination stream.
 A better implementation would work on a buffer bigger than eight bytes at a time.
 A _much_ better